 A lot of people ask how they should change up their investing strategy to prepare for a recession.
 Our answer for most folks?
 Don’t do it.

-Dollar cost averaging and investing in index funds is still the best way to go when it comes to benefiting from a recession.
-If you aren’t looking to touch your investments for 10+ years, just stay the course and automate your finances.
-In general, the market tends to go up more than it goes down, so try not to worry about temporary bumps along the way.
+If you aren’t looking to touch your investments for 10+ years, just stay the course.
+Continue buying and holding appreciating assets.
+In the long run, the market tends to go up more than it goes down, so try not to worry about temporary bumps along the way.

 Related:

-11. Don’t Try To Time The Market.
+11. Don’t Try To Time The Market

 Although it can be tempting to try and wait for a big dip in the market to start investing, it’s important to remember that timing is a fools errand.
-When we try to time the market, we’re more likely to miss out on big investment gains while we’re sitting on the sidelines.

 As scary as it can be to watch your funds drop, it’s important to keep investing during a recession.
-You don’t want to miss out on the upswing (which can happen quickly) when the market recovers!
+You don’t want to miss out on the upswing (which can happen quickly!) when the market recovers.

 12. Mentally Prepare.

-Possibly the most important thing you can do to prepare for a recession is to adjust your mindset and think positively.
 If turning on the news causes you to sprint to your computer and panic sell, you may want to consider taking a news break.

 Don’t check your investment portfolio multiple times a day like you’re waiting for your crush to text you back.
 Don’t even check it once a day or once a month.
 Try only looking at your portfolio once a year, or at most, every six months.
-And if you’re having a hard time controlling yourself, consider giving your password to your spouse, or a family member you know you can trust.

 Also remember, you are not alone!
 Our Facebook community is a great place where money nerds all support each other through good and bad times.
 Surrounding yourself with seasoned financial brainiacs can be just the positive influence you need when the economy is tough.